Opencart and Shopify are two popular options that people consider for building an ecommerce website but which one is the best choice?

 The dashboard itself is pretty well laid out but there are certain aspects that make it not overly easy to use, with the main ones being setting up your payment gateways and delivery methods as you need to go in and configure them as extensions, rather than them being under settings as they are with most other platforms.

-It is just things like this, combined with the lack of any types of set up guide or tutorial that doesn’t make the Opencart platform feel particularly welcoming to new users.
+It is just things like this, combined with the lack of any type of setup guide or tutorial that doesn’t make the Opencart platform feel particularly welcoming to new users.

 Getting started with Shopify is really easy to do, as all you need is an email address and to create a password.